 Dates and locations for the Playdowns and Championships will be posted on the Ringette Alberta website.
 For more information on Provincials, please visit www.ringettealberta.com.

 As of the 2019/20 season as part of the Children’s Ringette changes, U12 players will end their season with a league “Regional” championship rather than taking part in Provincials.
 Teams must submit their “Commitment to Attend” and entry fee by December 15th.

 - Info and online form: www.ringettecalgary.ca/u12-regionals/

 Ringette Calgary – AS/U10 Friendship Tournament

 For AS and U10 teams, the Friendship Tournament is a fun way to wrap up the season.
 This fun tournament is typically held in early/mid March while the older age divisions are participating in city, regional and provincial season-end playoffs.
-Check the Ringette Calgary website for tournament dates.
+Keep checking the Ringette Calgary website for tournament info.

 Teams are responsible to cover the entry fee, if any, for this tournament out of their team funds.
 Teams also traditionally exchange a small gift during the hand shake at the end of games (ie. some teams have handed out pencils, bookmarks, bracelets, etc.)